deepakkarki/hashcode/README.md

-Technical Aspects:
+##Technical Aspects

 The project consists of three main parts:

-IoTA box Hardware : Building our own hardware board, from scratch.
+* IoTA box Hardware : Building our own hardware board, from scratch.
 For tha hackathon it will be on a bread board, powered by an ATmega 8bit MCU.
-IoTA Box Firmware : Writing a bluetooth bootloader, and custom protocol handling.
+* IoTA Box Firmware : Writing a bluetooth bootloader, and custom protocol handling.
-IoTA  Android API : Packaging a API to interface with the box based on our custom protocol.
+* IoTA  Android API : Packaging a API to interface with the box based on our custom protocol.